EnixCoda/chamber/readme.md

 Chamber is based on WebRTC, which needs a signaling server to let users find each other and start private P2P chat.
 Chat traffics are send directly between users, won't be sent to the signaling servers.

+The [default signaling server](https://tkrw7.sse.codesandbox.io/) is hosted on [CodeSandbox](https://codesandbox.io/s/github/EnixCoda/chamber).

-You can fork and deploy your own signaling server [here](packages/signaling) for extra safety needs.
+You can fork to deploy your own signaling server on CodeSandbox for extra safety needs.